jgmalcolm/jgmalcolm.github.io/_posts/2014-07-31-grad-school.md

 brainpower on research, instead of breaking to go to some random class.
 At this point, with all that's available online, a top student can teach themselves anything necessary.
-Your advisor can point out most of your deficiencies; ask her what you should take classes in, and what can be avoided.
+Your advisor can point out most of your deficiencies; ask her what you should take classes in, and what to avoid.

 It's fine to "drop in" on a few lectures here and there that you enjoy, but don't delude yourself into actually taking the course to learn.
 Classes,